New Hampshire Wildcats football: Dartmouth

-The football programs of New Hampshire and the Dartmouth Big Green first met in 1901, and most recently met in 2021.
-The teams met for the 35th time in 2007.
+The football programs of New Hampshire and the Dartmouth Big Green first met in 1901, and most recently met in 2023, their 42nd meeting.

 Donation controversy

 A longtime UNH librarian, Robert Morin, died in 2015 and left $4 million to the University; $1 million of that money was spent on a new video scoreboard for the football stadium, and the decision to spend so much of the donation on a scoreboard became a controversial topic.
 University officials explained that there was no instruction on how to spend the money, other than $100,000 for the library.
 It was also noted that Morin started watching and became particularly interested in football towards the end of his life.

 Future non-conference opponents

-Announced schedules as of December 12, 2022.
+Announced schedules as of July 31, 2025.

+Note: FBS denotes a team that plays in the Football Bowl Subdivision.